Jason Brown (figure skater): 2017–2018 season: Four Continents bronze & Grand Prix medal

-2018–2019 season
+2018–2019 season: Sixth consecutive Grand Prix medal

 At his first event of the season, the 2018 CS Autumn Classic International, Brown placed third in the short program, fifth in the free program, and fourth overall.
 He placed eleventh in the short program at 2018 Skate Canada International after underrotating and falling on his triple Axel and underrotating his triple Lutz-double toe loop combination.
 He fared better in the free skate, where he placed sixth, moving to sixth place overall.
 At the 2018 Internationaux de France, he placed second overall after winning the short program with a then-personal best score of 96.41 and placed third in the free program.
 Competing at a second Challenger event, the 2018 CS Golden Spin, he won the gold medal after placing second in the short program and first in the free skate.

 At the 2019 US Championships, he won the bronze medal after placing second in the short program and third in the free skate.

 At the 2019 Four Continents Championships, Brown placed sixth in the short program and moved up to fifth overall after placing fourth in the free program.
 In his free skate, Brown avoided popping his opening quad Salchow for the first time that season, though it was deemed underrotated, and he stepped out of the landing.

 At the 2019 World Championships, he placed second in the short program, with a new personal best score of 96.81, winning a silver small medal.
 He placed fourteenth in the free skate after a poor skate and placed ninth overall at the event.
 He expressed satisfaction with his season overall.